My Personal Biography

 He reported to his second submarine, the USS BENJAMIN FRANKLIN (SSBN-640G), in Charleston, South Carolina in September 1990, where he was assigned as Strategic Weapons Officer and Tactical Action Officer.
 There he supervised 70 submariners in the security, maintenance, and operation of the tactical and strategic weapons of this Trident missile submarine.
 He completed four more strategic patrols, qualified for command of submarines, and was awarded the National Defense Service Medal, Battle Efficiency “E” ribbon, SSBN of the Year, Sea Service Deployment Ribbon, Navy Achievement Medal, and the Navy Commendation Medal.

 His next assignment in February 1993 was to the submarine support ship USS HUNLEY (AS-31) in Norfolk, Virginia, as the Radiological Controls Officer, where he supervised the repair and maintenance of 15 submarines assigned to Submarine Squadrons SIX and EIGHT and Submarine Group TWO.
 During this time he was promoted to Lieutenant Commander and was awarded the Meritorious Unit Commendation and the Navy Commendation Medal.

-Upon his retirement from the US Navy, Dale was presented with the Meritorious Service Metal for 20 years of an exemplary military career.
+Upon his retirement from the US Navy, Dale was presented with the Meritorious Service Medal for 20 years of an exemplary military career.

-Dale and his wife have a daughter and three sons and reside in the People’s Republic of Moscow, Idaho.
+Dale and his wife have a daughter, three sons, and six grandchildren, and reside in the People’s Republic of Moscow (Idaho).